Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/stopping_criteria.rst

 =================

 This concept tutorial gives some additional information on stopping criteria in Shark and notably a list of all those implemented.
-You will probably want to read the :doc:`introductory tutorial on stopping criteria
-<../../first_steps/when_to_stop>` first.

 A stopping criterion determines when optimization processes carried out by :doc:`optimizers` should halt.
 Deciding when to stop is rather